Three formulas for CSM classes of open quiver loci

-\begin{proposition}[Pipe dream formula for open quiver loci] For any $v \in S_d$, let $\mathcal{P}(v)$ be the set of (not necessarily reduced!) pipe dreams for $v$, and let $c(D)$ be the set of cross tiles in a given pipe dream $D$, so $|c(D)|$ is the number of cross tiles in $D$.
+The following theorem translates the ratio formula into the language of pipe dreams. \begin{proposition}[Pipe dream formula for open quiver loci] For any $v \in S_d$, let $\mathcal{P}(v)$ be the set of (not necessarily reduced!) pipe dreams for $v$, and let $c(D)$ be the set of cross tiles in a given pipe dream $D$, so $|c(D)|$ is the number of cross tiles in $D$.
 Given a rank array $\mathbf{r}$, we have the following expression for the CSM class of the corresponding open quiver locus: